pedro-abundio-wang/deep-learning/docs/blogs/split.md

         content: Next page
         url: '/blogs/hyperparameters'
 ---

 Splitting your data into training, dev and test sets can be disastrous if not done correctly.
 In this short tutorial, we will explain the best practices when splitting your dataset.

-This post follows part 3 of the class on [“Structuring your Machine Learning Project”](https://www.coursera.org/learn/machine-learning-projects), and adds code examples to the theoretical content.

-This tutorial is among a series of tutorials explaining how to structure a deep learning project.
-Please see the full list of posts on the [main page](/blog).

-## **Theory: how to choose the train, train-dev, dev and test sets**
+## Theory: how to choose the train, train-dev, dev and test sets

-Please refer to the [course content](https://www.coursera.org/learn/machine-learning-projects) for a full overview.

 Setting up the training, development (dev) and test sets has a huge impact on productivity.
 It is important to choose the dev and test sets from the **same distribution** and it must be taken randomly from all the data.